What’s The Best Way To Promote My Self-Published Book?

 Investing in page Likes is a good way to increase your online presence if you are a new author.

-Added to the fact is that you can sell your books directly from your Facebook Page.
-So building up Likes is going to gain more potential buyers.
+You can also sell your books directly from your Facebook Page, so building up Likes will attract more potential buyers.

 Again, invest wisely, and don’t chase dreams of becoming a bestselling author in five minutes.